sequiturs/bookshelf-advanced-serialization/README.md

 See the [docs](https://sequiturs.com/developers/open-source/bookshelf-advanced-serialization/module-bookshelf-advanced-serialization.html).

-If you have cloned the repo, you can view a local copy of the docs:
+You can also view a local copy of the docs:

+1. Clone the repo.
-1. Generate the docs by running `npm run jsdoc`.
+2. Generate the docs by running `npm run jsdoc`.
-2. Open `docs/index.html` in your browser.
+3. Open `docs/index.html` in your browser.

 ### Examples